seroperson/sbt-crashlytics/README.md

 Description
 ===========
 sbt-crashlytics - it's a sbt plugin that helps you to get deal with [crashlytics](https://fabric.io/kits/android/crashlytics/) and [sbt-android](https://github.com/scala-android/sbt-android).
 For now this plugin just do initializing configuration to build working application that uses crashlytics.

 Usage
 =====
-First of all, you need to include your [api key](https://fabric.io/settings/organizations/) in **local.properties** (by default):
+First of all, you need to include your [api key](https://fabric.io/settings/organizations/) into the **local.properties** (by default):

 ```scala
 fabric.apiKey=my-api-key
 ```

 Now the action goes to **build.sbt** where you need to apply crashlytics settings to your android project:

 ```scala
 androidBuild